igorskyflyer/npm-keppo/README.md

 decreasePatch(patch?: number = 1): Keppo
 ```

-decreases the patch version number for the provided value.
+Decreases the patch version number for the provided value.

 `patch: number = 1` => The patch version number to decrease by, defaults to `1`.